 8. Sentimental decorations

-One way to create peace in your home is by surrounding yourself with items that are meaningful to you and remind you of a favorite place or time in your life.
+One way to create a peaceful home is by surrounding yourself with items that are meaningful to you and remind you of a favorite place or time in your life.
 Our memories are incredible at influencing how we feel.
 If you love the ocean, choose colors that complement that palette with a fresh accent pillow, a few serene paintings of nature or by placing collected seashells in your favorite rooms.
 Now is the perfect time to refresh with calming interior design and put up a few special family photos.

 Comments will be approved before showing up.